jenncash29/Enova-Electronics-Store-Project/README.md

 # Project Background
-Founded in 2018, McFly Electronics is an e-commerce company that sells popular electronic products and has since expanded to a global customer base.
-McFly Electronics sells products through their online site and mobile app.
+Founded in 2018, Enova Electronics is an e-commerce company that sells popular electronic products and has since expanded to a global customer base.
+Enova Electronics sells products through their online site and mobile app.
 They have a variety of marketing channels including Email campaigns, SEO, and affiliate links.

-This project analysis aims to provide comprehensive insights into the sales performance and customer behavior of McFly Electronics.
+This project analysis aims to provide comprehensive insights into the sales performance and customer behavior of Enova Electronics.
 By leveraging data analytics tools, this project seeks to uncover trends, evaluate the effectiveness of marketing strategies, and identify areas for improvement.

 - **Sales Trends Analysis:**  Examine the overall sales trends over time to identify peak periods and understand the factors driving sales performance.
 - **Growth Rate Calculation:** Determine both monthly and yearly growth rates to measure the business's growth trajectory and identify significant fluctuations.